Key takeaways

 USPS Form 1583 is the document that authorizes a Commercial Mail Receiving Agency, the legal name for a virtual mailbox provider, to receive mail on your behalf.
 It is a federal requirement, not a company policy, and it has a specific path for individual applicants.

-- 1Box 4 asks for the name of the applicant.
-As an individual, this is just your full legal name.
+- 1The form has a name field for the applicant — as an individual, this is just your full legal name.
 No company name is required.

-- 2Box 7 asks for the type of business.
-Individual users can write "personal" or "individual" here.
+- 2Business name and business type fields are optional.
+Individual users can leave them blank or write "personal".
 There is no penalty for not having a registered business.

 - 3Two forms of ID are required.
 One must be photo ID, such as a passport or driver's license.
 The second can be a recent utility bill, lease, or another government-issued document with your name and current address.